 Just like all the particle accelerators that preceded it the Large Hadron Collider (LHC) is a development of the cathode ray tube.
 The cathode ray tube was originally developed by William Crookes, an amateur physicist and occultist.
-He was building on the ideas of another amateur physicist named Michael Faraday. see Cathode Ray Tube Not long after Crookes achievements the cathode ray tube or as it was called, the Crookes Tube and all the prior development was appropriated by physicist J.J.
-Thomson et al. who used it to invent the electron and particle physics.
-Electron Particles are a whim of the extreme idealistic materialism of particle physicists.
+He was building on the ideas of another amateur physicist named Michael Faraday. see Cathode Ray Tube Not long after Crookes achievements the cathode ray tube or as it was called, the Crookes Tube and all the prior development was consigned to physicist J.J.
+Thomson et al. who used it to ‘invent’ the electron and particle physics.
+Electron Particles were a whim of the extreme idealistic materialism of particle physicists.
 It’s much easier for someone who has these ideals ‘imposed’, to work with billiard balls than it is with waves and fields.
-And so it was that the hugely technologically successful wave and aether theories of the previous generations of researchers had to go and make way for the, as it turned out, technologically unsuccessful billiard balls.
-It eventually became obvious that these so called particles were in fact waves produced by fields and so physicists agreed on a duality compromise, a particle/wave nature for particles.
-As things turned out science later decided to stick to the billiard ball anyway and the accelerator path and developed ever lager accelerators culminating in the LHC.
-The latest consensus is any of the above that fits,
+And so it was that the hugely technologically successful wave and aether theories of the previous generations of researchers had to go and make way for the technologically sterile billiard balls and marbles.
+It eventually became evident that these so called particles were in fact waves produced by fields and so physicists agreed on a duality compromise, a particle/wave nature for particles.
+Science later decided to stick to the billiard ball anyway and the accelerator path and developed ever lager accelerators culminating in the LHC.
+The latest consensus on particles is any of the above that fits the math.

 It’s just history repeating itself: “And Eddington recalled that as the meeting was dispersing, Ludwig Silberstei (the author of one of the early books on relativity), came up to him and said,’ Professor Eddington, you must be one of three persons in the world who understands general relativity’.
 On Eddington demuring to this statement, Silberstein responded, ‘Don’t be modest Eddington’.
 And Eddington’s reply was, ‘On the contrary, I am trying to think who the third person is!'”
 Reference https://www.physicsforums.com/threads/only-three-people-understand-general-relativity.935624/

 Eddington was an Einstein publicist who persuaded the press that he was a genius and everyone of course believed it because it was in the newspapers.
 Scientists reluctantly went along with it because they wanted to keep their jobs.
 But sadly both Eddington and Einstein both died without passing on the secret and ever since no one has understood Einstein’s relativity.
-We can easily refute this by pointing to a technology that would not exist were it not for Einstein.
-I’ve searched diligently and cannot find a single one, arriving at the conclusion that the purpose of quantum physics is to hide Einstein embarrassment from sight.
+One could easily refute this by pointing to a technology that would not exist were it not for Einstein.
+I’ve searched diligently and cannot find a single one, arriving at the conclusion that the purpose of quantum physics (something else that no one understands) is to hide Einstein embarrassment from sight.

 “What I am going to tell you about is what we teach our physics students in the third or fourth year of graduate school… It is my task to convince you not to turn away because you don’t understand it.
 You see my physics students don’t understand it… That is because I don’t understand it.
 Nobody does.”